Piotr1215/katacoda-scenarios/crossplane/composition-functions/step5.md

 download the dependencies `cd function-auto-ready && go mod download`{{exec}}
 and run tests to make sure everything works `go test -v .`{{exec}}.

-> WARNING
-> The above command might take some time, so please be patient ⏳
+> ⚠️ The above command might take some time, so please be patient ⏳
 > In the meantime you can explore the files in the `Editor`{{}} tab or read up on
 > the composition functions documentation 💡